-The veterans have started to grow their number in the colleges and universities which is change for good.
-The veterans have learned to use their GI Bill benefits efficiently and in 2013 about more than 1 million veterans used their benefits from the state.
+The veterans have started to grow their number in the colleges and universities which is a change for good.
+The veterans have learned to use their GI Bill benefits efficiently and in 2013 more than 1 million veterans used their benefits from the state.
 This number is increasing day by day since 2013.

 Veterans on the campus of Michigan State